api-platform/docs/core/getting-started.md

 If you plan to migrate from FOSRestBundle, you might want to read [this guide](migrate-from-fosrestbundle.md) to get started with API Platform.

-## Installing API Platform Core
+## Installing API Platform

 If you are starting a new project, the easiest way to get API Platform up is to install the [API Platform Distribution](../distribution/index.md).
-It comes with the API Platform Core library integrated with [the Symfony framework](https://symfony.com), [the schema generator](../schema-generator/), [Doctrine ORM](https://www.doctrine-project.org), [Elasticsearch-PHP](https://www.elastic.co/guide/en/elasticsearch/client/php-api/current/index.html), [NelmioCorsBundle](https://github.com/nelmio/NelmioCorsBundle) and [Behat](http://behat.org).
+It comes with the API Platform core library integrated with [the Symfony framework](https://symfony.com), [the schema generator](../schema-generator/), [Doctrine ORM](https://www.doctrine-project.org), [Elasticsearch-PHP](https://www.elastic.co/guide/en/elasticsearch/client/php-api/current/index.html), [NelmioCorsBundle](https://github.com/nelmio/NelmioCorsBundle) and [Behat](http://behat.org).
 [Doctrine MongoDB ODM](https://www.doctrine-project.org/projects/mongodb-odm.html) can also be enabled by following the [MongoDB documentation](mongodb.md).